-The global e-commerce industry is expected to break 5 trillion dollars for the first time in 2022.
 The size of the market itself has doubled in less than five years, partially due to the Covid-19 pandemic and associated lockdown measures.
 This astounding growth, however, has a price - over 6 billion more square feet of storage and warehouse space will be needed between now and 2025 in order for this boom to be sustainable.

 The internet has completely transformed e-commerce today.
 Anyone can put their products in the public eye on a scale that would have been considered impossible at any sort of economically feasible rate.
 In 2022 alone, it’s estimated these companies and individuals will sell over 5 trillion US dollars worth of products and services.
 For perspective, the global automobile manufacturing industry is expected to “only” total 2.7 trillion in the same period.